About the Everest Base Camp Trek

 - People of All Ages – Trekkers from 12 to 70+ years have successfully completed the trek with adequate preparation.

-The Everest Base Camp Trek is not only a journey through breathtaking landscapes but also an opportunity to experience the rich cultural heritage of the Sherpa community.
+The Everest Base Camp Hike is not only a journey through breathtaking landscapes but also an opportunity to experience the rich cultural heritage of the Sherpa community.
 Known as the guardians of the Himalayas, the Sherpa people are celebrated for their resilience, hospitality, and profound spiritual connection to the mountains.

 - Festivals: If your trek during festivals like Mani Rimdu or Dumji, you’ll experience vibrant ceremonies filled with music, dance, and prayers.